 Key Takeaways

-- Enhances critical brain development and cognitive skills.
+- Physical play enhances brain development and boosts cognitive performance

-- Strengthens bones and improves muscle endurance significantly.
+- Active movement builds stronger bones and develops muscle strength and endurance

-What is Physical Play and Why It Matters
+What Is Physical Play — and Why Does It Matter?

 Defining Physical Play